methodho/archive-stream/README.md

 - `org.apache.commons.compress.archivers.jar.JarArchiveEntry`
 - `org.apache.commons.compress.archivers.cpio.CpioArchiveEntry`

-You can detemine the type on your own:
+Or you can detemine the type on your own:

 ```java
 Map<ArchiveEntry, InputStream> archives = new HashMap<>();